smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 * [Range][Range]

-Whereas the following attributes are applied to the method and define how values for multiple parameters are combined to form test cases:
+Whereas the following attributes are applied to the method and define how values from multiple parameters are combined to create complete test cases:

 * [Combinatorial][Combinatorial]
 * [Sequential][Sequential]
 * [Pairwise][Pairwise]

 Clear as mud?
 That is okay!
-I have a few examples to help clarify using these attributes.
+I have a few examples to clarify how to use these attributes.

+### Values Attribute

 This simple example shows using the ``Values`` attribute inline with a single parameter.
 The values from the attribute each create a single test case to be